by Patricia E. Gower

 The attacks on strikers and the arrest of peaceful picketers attracted criticism from several sources.
 Governor Allred sent a telegram protesting the denial of the right to picket peacefully, In addition, the Mexican Consul protested the arrest and incarceration of 63 Mexican nationals.
 Despite this, Kilday continued to maintain that he was not interfering with a legal strike but instead putting down a “disturbance out of Washington, D.C.”
 He ignored protests surrounding the treatment of men and women held in overcrowded jails where they were treated worse than those accused of serious crimes.
 In one instance, 250 people were packed into an area built to hold 60.
 When disturbances broke out, Kilday put them down with fire hoses.

-The shellers attempted to gain a judgement against Kilday and the city over the refusal to allow peaceful picketing.
+The shellers attempted to gain a judgment against Kilday and the city over the refusal to allow peaceful picketing.
 A case was filed in the 45th District Court requesting an injunction before Judge S. C. Tayloe.
 The judge listened to the oral arguments of both sides and quickly announced his decision.
 He stated he had made up his mind the night before but wanted to listen to the arguments in case something changed his mind.
 He rendered a judgment that many found baffling.
 He ruled against the injunction while conceding that: